nljuboja/InfoSecNotes/README.md

 smbmap -H <ip_addr>
 ```
 * Directory Traversal
+  * Try different page numbers
+    * 404 means page doesn't exists
+    * 403 means forbidden and don't have access
+    * Try entering different page types
+  * Check id enumeration in the web page, if actual id then maybe you can get access to pages you're not suppose to
+  * If internal, use x-forwarded-for in burp suite to make it look like an internal request
+  * dirbuster with GUI
+  * enumerate directories with "nmap --script http-enum.nse <ip_addr>"
   * dirb
 ```
 # -X is the extension list, -N ignore status codes